r-wisniewski/AHL-xG/README.md

 | ahlxgcalc3   | +1 | 5v4 or 4v3, up by 1 player |
 | ahlxgcalc4   | +2 | 5v3, up by 2 players  |

 3. This step is OPTIONAL, use the xg_plot.py to display the results of step 2.
-The heat map will visually show the xG values.
+The heat map will visually show the xG values for each strength.
 ```
 command: python xg_plot.py
 ```
 Here's what an example heatmap looks like:
 ![Heatmap](https://i.imgur.com/wwf9Zyf.png)

 4. The fourth, last, and most important step.
 Run the ahl_xgf_sql_accuracy.py script to compare the actual game score vs what the xG predicts it to be.
-The 'ahlxgfaccuracy' table needs to be created in the sql database you connect to as it is initially dropped.
-Conversely, you could comment out the lines that drop the table the first run of the script.
+On the first run of the script, I’d recommend commentting out the lines that drop the table.
 ```
 command: python ahl_xgf_sql_accuracy.py <latestGameID#>
 ```